mas2g2/Linear-Regression-in-C/README.md

 Program: stat.h

-This is a library in C for allocating memory and storing numbers in a list.
+This is a library in C for allocating memory and storing numbers in a linked list.
-This library also includes functions for performing statistical analysis on list data structures such as:
+This library also includes functions for performing statistical analysis on linked list data structures such as:
  - Mean
  - Median
  - Mode